nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Adding a unique customer with all parameters specified.

-    1. Prerequisites: Customer with name `John Doe` or other similar name does not already exist in the address book.
+    1. Prerequisites: Customer with name `John Doe` or other similar names does not already exist in the address book.

     2. Test case: `addcustomer n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney`<br>
        Expected: The customer is successfully added.
 Details of the added customer shown in the status message.

-2. Adding a unique customer with all parameters specified using command aliases.
+2. Adding a unique customer with all parameters specified using the command alias.

-    1. Prerequisites: Customer with name `Betsy Crowe` or other similar name does not already exist in the address book.
+    1. Prerequisites: Customer with name `Betsy Crowe` or other similar names does not already exist in the address book.

     2. Test case: `addc n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal` <br>
        Expected: The customer is successfully added.
 Details of the added customer shown in the status message.